MUebachs/RDMTraining4NFDI_Hybrid-Event-Research_Data_Management_for-NFDI_Consortia/README.md

  ### Exercise(s)

   - [ ] Which units are you choosing?
-Connect with others studying the same unit(s) via [Rocket.Chat](https://go.rocket.chat/invite?host=all-chat.nfdi.de&path=invite%2F5uFTm4)
+Connect with others studying the same unit(s) via [Rocket.Chat](https://go.rocket.chat/invite?host=all-chat.nfdi.de&path=invite%2F5uFTm4).
-  - [ ] For each section, there are colour-coded boxes containing methods and materials: pink for in-person workshops, green for online workshops, and orange for workshops that can be done in person or online.Identify the methods that interest you, try them out, and consider adapting them to your own discipline.
+  - [ ] For each section, there are colour-coded boxes containing methods and materials: pink for in-person workshops, green for online workshops, and orange for workshops that can be done in person or online.
+Identify the methods that interest you, try them out, and consider adapting them to your own discipline.
 These adaptations can be used for the [asynchronous homework](https://docs.google.com/document/d/17udXRDxn9cn2IMLlOlOOTghMWZN3K67yZSZ0Z11XMAM/edit?tab=t.0#heading=h.kri4fe3v5b1t) phase.
   - [ ] Once you have familiarised yourself with the train-the-trainer concept, revisit the aforementioned goal(s) and see if you can fulfil them.
   - [ ] For each section of this module, or for the module as a whole, write down the three most important things you have learned.